histrio/py-couchdb/docs/source/quickstart.rst

 Querying a database
 -------------------

-With couchdb you can make two type of query: temporary o a view.
+With couchdb you can make two types of queries: temporary or view.
 This is a simple way to make a temporary query:

 .. code-block:: python